yogesh-251/Drumkit/README.md

 # Drumkit
 Drum to play sounds.
-Just for learning purpose.
+[Just for learning purpose].
+Open index.html to view in your browser.